mguindanigroup/VBMultDirReg/README.md

 python train-VI-RealData.py

 ```
-It will return a bipartite graph indicating the selected association based on false discovery rate of 0.1.
+It will return a bipartite graph indicating the selected associations based on a Bayesian false discovery rate control of 0.1.

 <p align="center">
 <img src="results/bipartite.png" alt="drawing" width="650" >